Free Caption Phones for Seniors with Hearing Loss

 There should be no additional charges for delivery and installation.

-A local trainer will help install the phone in the home, make sure it works, and teach older adults how to use it.
+A local installer will help set up the phone in the home, make sure it works, and teach the user how to operate it.

-The trainer will also complete the additional paperwork required by the FCC.
+The installer will also complete the additional paperwork required by the FCC.

 Recommended for you: